P-Y-R-O-B-O-T/HASHICORP_VAULT/README.md

     - Every vault component has its own default path

 ### Vault Data Protection
-Master key protects encryption key.\
+Master key protects encryption key\
-Encryption key protects vault data.\
+Encryption key protects vault data\
-Encryption key is stored in vault node memory.
+Encryption key is stored in vault node memory

 - **Master Key**
     - Used to encrypt and decrypt encryption key
+    - Created using initialization and re key operations
     - Never written to storage when using traditional unseal mechanism
     - Written to core/master (storage backend) when using `auto unseal`